DeganAI/Autosim/README.md

 </p>

 <p align="center">
-  <strong>Auto Shipping Coordinator</strong> is a powerful integration solution built on Sim Studio that connects Dialpad, BatsCRM, and Slack to automate shipping coordination workflows.
+  <strong>AutoSim</strong> is a powerful integration solution built on Sim Studio that connects Dialpad, BatsCRM, and Slack to automate shipping coordination workflows.
 </p>

 ## Features